 “Critical Conversations Beyond our Circles”

-Organizer: Lisa Aikman
+Moderator: Lisa Aikman

-The panel “Critical Conversations Beyond our Circles” invites discussion on the shifting grounds of theatre criticism, with specific focus on what kind of criticism (and what kind of critic) is appropriate and effective when analyzing work from marginalized or otherwise othered voices.
+The panel “Critical Conversations Beyond our Circles” explores the shifting grounds of theatre criticism, with specific focus on what kind of criticism (and what kind of critic) is appropriate and effective when analyzing work from marginalized or otherwise othered voices.
 The steady rise of theatre of the real—which often demands to be judged on qualities other than artistic mastery—and the push towards diversifying our theatres and our syllabi, bring to light the tensions of criticizing a work on its own terms within a system steeped in colonial and racist notions of what qualifies as excellence.

 - Fricker, Karen.
 “Going Inside: The New-Old Practice of Embedded Criticism.”
 Canadian Theatre Review, vol. 168, 2016, pp. 45-53.
 Project MUSE, muse.jhu.edu/article/643551.

 - Malouin, Hayley.
 “Review: I Call Myself Princess Is A Gifted Conduit For Escalating Ancestors.”
 Alt.Theatre, 21 Oct.
 2018, https://alttheatre.ca/2018/10/21/review-i-call-myself-princess-is-a-gifted-conduit-for-escalating-ancestors/ Accessed 31 Oct.
 2018.